LocateAnything3D: Vision-Language 3D Detection with Chain-of-Sight: Experiments

 To better understand the contributions of our Chain-of-Sight (CoS) formulation and the role of 2D pretraining, we conduct a detailed analysis of our model's performance under limited data regimes and different initialization strategies.
 Figure~\ref{fig:supp:curves} visualizes these comparisons.

 \textbf{Impact of chain-of-sight on data efficiency.} Figure~\ref{fig:supp:curves} (left) compares our full 2D-3D CoS formulation against a ``pure 3D'' decoder trained without any explicit 2D step.
-On the horizontal axis we vary the fraction of our 3D training corpus from $10\%$ to $100\%$; the dashed line marks the performance of DetAny3D~\cite{detany3d} (35.9 $\rm AP_{3D}$).
+On the horizontal axis we vary the fraction of our 3D training corpus from $10\%$ to $100\%$; the dashed line marks the performance of DetAny3D~\cite{detany3d} (32.2 $\rm AP_{3D}$).

 Across all data regimes, the CoS model is consistently stronger and markedly more data-efficient than the pure 3D variant.
-With only $10\%$ of the data, CoS already reaches 33.6 $\rm AP_{3D}$, nearly matching DetAny3D while the pure 3D baseline lags behind at 24.2.
-At $40\%$ data, CoS attains 42.9 $\rm AP_{3D}$, surpassing both DetAny3D, and the pure 3D model trained on the \emph{full} dataset (34.6).
-As we further scale the data to $70\%$ and $100\%$, the CoS curve continues to climb to 48.7 and 52.1 $\rm AP_{3D}$, whereas pure 3D saturates at 32.5 and 34.6.
-In other words, using only $10$-$40\%$ of the data, the CoS formulation already matches or exceeds what a direct 3D decoder can achieve even when trained on all available samples.
+With only $10\%$ of the data, CoS outperforms pure 3D prediction baseline by a large margin.
+As we further scale the data to $70\%$ and $100\%$, the CoS curve continues to climb to 32.7 and 36.1 $\rm AP_{3D}$, whereas pure 3D saturates at 19.5 and 22.7.
 This supports our central claim that explicitly factorizing 3D detection into a 2D grounding step followed by 3D lifting is not just more accurate, but also significantly more sample-efficient.

 \textbf{Impact of 2D pretraining on convergence.} Figure~\ref{fig:supp:curves} (right) studies the effect of the 2D grounding pretraining stage on our training dynamics.
 We plot $\rm AP_{3D}$ as a function of CoS training steps, comparing models initialized with and without 2D pretraining, and again mark the DetAny3D performance with a dashed line.